Where is Sports Betting Legal? A Full 50 States Guide - 2023

 Socially

-While a more widespread industry of sports betting will result in some people experience problematic sports betting addiction, there are numerous resources that can be consulted to help curb its impact.
+While the expansion of the legal sports betting industry will result in some people experiencing problematic sports betting addiction, there are numerous resources that can be consulted to help curb its impact.
 There have been a number of conflicts with state politicians over the matter, with some states being much more in support of it while others are completely against it.

 Economically

-With more than 33 states and Washington D.C. having some form of legal sports betting, the industry has generated well north of $15.569 billion as of January 2023.
-In terms of handle, the states have taken in more than $200.5 billion in wagers as well.
+With more than 38 states and Washington D.C. having legalized sports betting, the industry has generated well north of $15.569 billion as of January 2023.
+In terms of handle, the states have also taken in more than $200.5 billion in wagers.
 On top of the revenue generated by the sportsbooks and the taxes that the state receives, this industry has created thousands of new jobs and has increased investments in sports venues.

 Sports

 Professional sports have completely embraced legal sports betting.
-Each league has its own official sports betting partner, and advertisements for these platforms are seen during commercials, broadcast, and even throughout the arena.
-Professional teams have also seen an uptick in revenues.
+Each league has its own official sports betting partner, and advertisements for these platforms are seen during commercials, broadcasts, and even throughout the arena.
+Professional teams have also seen an uptick in revenues in states where sports betting is legal.

 Media

 The rise of legal sports betting has had a massive impact on sports media.
-Some examples include DraftKings purchasing the sports gambling network VSIN, SI Sportsbook licensing its brand for an online sportsbook, Barstool Sports opening an online sportsbook, and more.
+Some examples include DraftKings purchasing the sports gambling network VSIN, SI Sportsbook licensing its brand for an online sportsbook, Barstool Sports opening an online sportsbook and then rebranding to ESPN BET, and more.
 This impact comes before sports betting is even legal in some of the larger states like California, Florida, and Texas.

 Partnerships and Sponsorships

 The partnerships that have come as a result of sports betting are almost endless.
-Not only do numerous professional teams has sports betting parterns, but some sites have partnerships that enabled them to offer sports betting in the state at all.
+Not only do numerous professional teams have sports betting partners, but some sites have partnerships that enabled them to offer sports betting in the state.

 These partnerships extend beyond sports teams, though, such as partnerships with actual stadiums and arenas, like Madison Square Garden.